PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:06:41
+Last updated: 2024-04-13 18:07:15
-Random Quote: I put up a good fight but I lost.
-For the first time, but not the last. - Rue Bennett
+Random Quote: Ted, every little boy wants to grow up to nail the doctor, or the lawyer.
+Somebody's gotta nail the receptionist. - Barney Stinson